 First things first, get cashflow projections drawn up (or do it yourself), so you can keep a close eye on income and expenses.

 Next, you need to have a good handle on your numbers.
 How much income do you personally generate in the salon?
+Keeping informed when it comes to your reporting and financials is an important place to start.

 Say you put up your prices by just 20%; you could lose 20% of your client base and still make more profit.
 If you have favourite clients and are worried they might leave, tell them your prices are going up, but that you can offer a transition option (if you wish, and of your choosing… just not 20%).